camgbus/python_template/README.md

 # python_template
-A Python template with Pytest
+A Python template with Pytest which is installed using a setup file.